natiabe1264/airbnb-clone-project/README.md

 The goal of this project is to develop a full-featured backend system that supports core functionalities of a booking platform, including user management, property listings, availability tracking, secure API endpoints, and automated deployment pipelines.
 It also aims to foster collaboration through version control, documentation, and team role clarity.

+## 👥 Team Roles

+The development of the Airbnb Clone backend involves a collaborative effort from various technical roles, each contributing to a key part of the system's success.

+### 🔧 Backend Developer
+Responsible for building the core application logic and RESTful/GraphQL APIs.
+Implements features such as user authentication, property management, bookings, and reviews.
+Ensures code quality, scalability, and security best practices are followed.

+### 🗄️ Database Administrator (DBA)
+Designs and manages the PostgreSQL database schema.
+Optimizes data storage, indexing, and query performance.
+Works closely with backend developers to ensure data integrity and efficient data access.

+### ⚙️ DevOps Engineer
+Handles deployment infrastructure, including Docker and CI/CD pipelines.
+Ensures the backend runs reliably in development and production environments.
+Sets up monitoring, logging, and automated testing workflows using tools like GitHub Actions.

+### 🧪 QA Engineer
+Tests the backend features and APIs to ensure they meet functional and performance requirements.
+Writes test cases, runs integration tests, and reports bugs.
+Validates user flows such as booking, payments, and authentication.

+### 📜 Technical Writer (optional)
+Prepares and maintains documentation for APIs (OpenAPI/Swagger), database schemas, and system setup.
+Helps ensure the team and external developers understand how to work with the backend effectively.

 ## 🛠️ Technology Stack

 This project uses a combination of modern backend technologies to simulate a real-world booking platform like Airbnb.
 Below is an overview of each tool and its role in the system: